dsidirop/pfUI-quickcast/README.md

 - `/pfquickcast:any <spell_name>` ( `/script SlashCmdList.PFQUICKCAST_ANY("<spell_name>")` )

-  <br/>Used in macros to cast any spell defensive or offensive to any target friendly or hostile p.e. on pfUI frames via mouse-hover.<br/>
+  <br/>Used in macros to cast spells to any target (friendly, neutral or hostile) p.e. on pfUI frames via mouse-hover.<br/>